 F-1 and J-1 students enrolled in a full course of study at the University of Vermont are eligible to work for up to 20 hours per week during the academic year.
-Students may work full-time during vacation periods as long as they will continue studies in the following academic term.
+Students may work full-time (20+ Hours) during vacation periods as long as they will continue studies in the following academic term.
+If summer is a student's first or last term, they are limited to 20 hours per week of work.
 J-1 students have to get special authorization before they can begin work.

 What kinds of jobs can I take?